Asbestos and fibre-cement sheeting

 Anyone disposing of asbestos or other types of fibre-cement must:

-- Double wrap the material in 0.2mm thick (durable) plastic sheeting, which must be completely sealed with duct tape and
+- Double wrap the material in 0.2mm thick (durable) plastic sheeting and completely sealed with duct tape and

 - Unload it by hand into a designated bin.

-Our staff routinely inspect loads arriving at waste transfer stations.
+Our staff routinely inspect loads arriving at Recycling and Waste Centres.

-Anyone carrying asbestos or fibro cement sheeting that hasn’t been declared to the gatehouse or isn’t wrapped or measures more than 10m2 / 250kg, will be asked to leave the transfer station.
+Anyone carrying asbestos or fibre-cement sheeting that hasn’t been declared to the gatehouse or isn’t wrapped appropriately or measures more than 10m2 / 250kg, will be asked to leave the centre and return once the material is properly wrapped for disposal.

 Certification required for large removals